Would A Worry Stone Help Me Cope?

-Worry stones have become popular around the world in recent years.
+Worry stones, also known as thumb stones, have become popular around the world in recent years.
 They’re sold online, in new age shops, at thrift stores, and local gift shops.
-Many of them are beautiful, whether they’re formed naturally, cut from semi-precious gems, or molded with human-made materials.
+Many of them are beautiful, whether they’re created naturally, cut from semi-precious gems, or molded with human-made materials.
 However, beyond their visual appeal, their ability to help calm and relax you may be the best reason to choose one.
 The question is whether a worry stone will have the desired effect.

-Worry stones have been used throughout history in different parts of the world.
-The Ancient Greeks pulled them from the sea and used them for calming themselves.
+Worry stones are a type of smooth stone that has been used in folk practices throughout history in different parts of the world.
+The ancient Greeks pulled them from the sea and used them for relaxation and calming themselves.
 Indigenous peoples held them and passed them on from generation to generation.
 They were also used long ago in Tibet and Ireland, as well as in nearly every culture around the world.
 Their popularity only seems to increase as time goes by.

-A worry stone is a stone with an indentation about the size of our thumb.
+A worry stone is a stone with a thumb sized indentation, generally in the shape of an oval.
 Typically, the stone itself is just a little bigger than that indentation to better endure years of rubbing and manipulation.
 A worry stone needs to be smooth for easy rubbing.
 They come in many colors, some solid and some variegated.
 Larger worry stones are called palm stones and can be as large as, well, the palm of your hand.

 Worry stones can be made in several different ways.
-The traditional way to get a worry stone is simply to take if from a body of water.
+The traditional way to get a worry stone is simply to take if from a body of running water.
 A traditional, natural worry stone is sculpted by water running over it over the course of time.
 An Irish worry stone, for example, is usually made from Connemara marble.
-However, not all worry stones are made of rock; some are made from bone, metal, wood, ceramic or glass.
-They can be cut from nearly any kind of smooth rock or gemstone.
+However, not all worry stones are made of rock; some are made from bone, metal, wood, ceramic, glass, or another natural object.
+They can be cut from nearly all kinds of smooth rocks or polished gemstones.

 People use worry stones because of their reputation as a beneficial natural treatment for anxiety, stress, and tension.
 Some people use them because they’ve received them as a gift.
 Others discover the worry stone while vacationing near a body of water, or find them at a novelty shop or tourist bazaar.
 These stones are easy to have, easy to carry, and easy to use.
-Many people find them helpful as they have an incredible reputation for calming.
+Many people find them helpful as they have an incredible reputation for calming and anxiety relief.

 A worry stone has several easy to understand advantages.
-Its smooth surface creates a pleasant sensation on the skin of the thumb during rubbing, and at the very least provides some sensory stimulation that can help to calm us through distracting us from whatever we’re feeling or experiencing.
+The smoothness of its surface creates a pleasant sensation on the skin of the thumb during rubbing, and at the very least provides some sensory stimulation that can help to calm us through distracting us from whatever we’re feeling or experiencing.

 The stone is easy to use in any situation.
 You simply carry it with you in your pocket, purse, or wallet and rub it whenever you like.
 You don’t have to learn any complex techniques to use it – just rub it between your thumb and forefingers.
 Worry stones have been used in many situations in a variety of ways, as well.
 Below are a few examples.